How to Prepare Your Barn For Winter

 Tack rooms

-Cold weather can be ruthless and unforgiving on horse tack, so before freezing temperatures arrive, you should think about storage and maintenance.
+Cold weather can be ruthless and unforgiving on horse tack, so you should think about storage and maintenance before freezing temperatures arrive.
 Clean and oil all of your essential leather goods.
-Keep horse feed and supplements stored in areas or rooms where you know they will remain not only dry but also secure from pesky and hungry wildlife.
+Keep horse feed and supplements stored in areas or rooms where you know they will remain dry and secure from pesky and hungry wildlife.

 Aside from water troughs, your tack room is one place where a bit of warmth can go a long way in winter.
-It is also a good place to keep a first aid kit, extra batteries, flashlights, dry blankets and spare clothes, an extra phone charger, and other emergency supplies.
+It is also a good place to keep a first aid kit, extra batteries, flashlights, dry blankets, spare clothes, an additional phone charger, and other emergency supplies.

 Are you ready for winter?

-“Winter is coming” isn’t just a prophecy from “Game of Thrones.”
+"Winter is coming" isn't just a prophecy from "Game of Thrones."
 Winter weather and sub-zero temperatures can cause a host of problems on an otherwise quiet farm.
-From the fences that mark the perimeters of your land to the sanctity of the tack room, wintertime can disrupt daily routines for you and your horses.
-Being prepared in advance with a thorough winter prep checklist will make this challenging time of year much easier and less eventful for you and your horses.
+From the fences that mark your land's perimeters to the tack room's sanctity, wintertime can disrupt daily routines for you and your horses.
+Preparing in advance with a thorough winter prep checklist will make this challenging time of year much easier and less eventful for you and your horses.